Ultimate Xi’an Travel Guide 2026: Top Tips, Food, Itineraries

 sour plum juice | suān méi zhī | 酸梅汁

-Check out my list of 60 dishes to eat in China and 31 classic breakfasts to try in China.
+Also, check out my list of 60 dishes to eat in China and 31 classic breakfasts to try in China.

 If you want to try cuisines from other provinces in China such as Cantonese and Sichuan food, look for regional restaurants.